johanna-herrmann/files-crud-documentation/web/docs/auth.md

 * 10: 8 minutes
 * from 11: 15 minutes

-so 100 invalid attempts with same username will take almost 23 hours (22.7625).
+So 100 invalid attempts with same username will take almost 23 hours (22.7625).